grabas/code-advent/README.md

 Each folder in the repository corresponds to a specific day of the challenge, containing the solution and input files.
 To run a solution, navigate to the day's directory and execute the Python script.

+Since the input files are different for each caroler, you will need to replace the contents of the input files located in /src/resources/*.txt with your own.
+You can find your input files on each day's challenge page.

 For example:
 ```bash
 $ python path/to/code-advent/src/day_01/1_1.py